1. THE FOLLOWING TERMS AND CONDITIONS APPLY TO ALL MEMBERSHIPS:

 G) Download any file(s) that you know, or reasonably should know, cannot be legally reproduced, displayed, performed, and/or distributed in such manner;

-H) Restrict or inhibit any other use from using and enjoying the Services;
+H) Restrict or inhibit any other user from using and enjoying the Services;

-I) Violate any code of conduct or other guidelines which may be applicable for any particular Service (including rules for The Innovation Quarter and/or Davidson College and/or the Hurt Hub@Davidson)
+I) Violate any code of conduct or other guidelines which may be applicable for any particular Service (including rules for 500 West Fifth St, Flow Motors or Grubbs Properties)

 J) Harvest or otherwise collect information about others, including email addresses, without the authorization or consent of the disclosing party;